MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ### Example 3

-Allow Microsoft Lists、OneNote apps that can be installed by your users and block other Microsoft apps.
+This example allows Microsoft Lists and OneNote apps and blocks other Microsoft apps.
+Microsoft Lists and OneNote can be installed by your users.

 ```powershell
 $identity = "TestTeamsAppPermissionPolicy" + (Get-Date -Format FileDateTimeUniversal)
 # create a new Teams app permission policy and block all apps